machinewrapped/gpt-subtrans/readme.md

 # GPT-Subtrans
 GPT-Subtrans is an open source subtitle translator that uses LLMs as a translation service.
 It can translate subtitles between any language pairs supported by the language model.

-Currently there is only one supported provider, but that will change in the near future.

 Note: GPT-Subtrans requires an active internet connection.
 Subtitles are sent to the provider's servers for translation, so their privacy policy applies.

 ## Installation